adaltas/node-each/doc/index.md

     an error object as its first argument and eventually a second argument.
 See the `dealing with errors` section for more information.
 -   `end`
     Called only if all the callback have been handled successfully.
-No argument is provided in the callback.
+The total number of traversed item is provided in the callback as the first argument.
 -   `both`
     Called only once all the items have been handled.
 It is a conveniency event combining the `error` and `end` event in one call.
-Return the same arguments than the `error` or `end` events depending on the operation outturn.
+Return the error object if any as a first argument and the number of traversed items as the second argument.
+In case of an error, this number correspond to the number of item callbacks which called next.

 Parallelization modes
 ---------------------